AdityaGangadhare/CarND-LaneLines-P1-master/README.md

 ### 2. Potential shortcomings with the current pipeline

 As the parameters in various techniques used to find lanes are hardcoded above pipeline may not provide consistent out put in differet road and lightning conditions.
-Also while finding region of interest teh boundry coordinates are set manually this may cause issues if image is of different resolution and changes in camera position.
+Also while finding region of interest the boundry coordinates are set manually this may cause issues if image is of different resolution and changes in camera position.

+---

 ### 3. Possible improvements to the pipeline